FreePYQ logoFreePYQ

 Explanation:

 The ratio of girls to boys is 1:7, and the number of girls is 300.
 Let the number of boys be 7x and girls be x.
 Given x = 300, boys = 7 × 300 = 2100.
-The core concept is setting up a proportion based on the given ratio.
+Key point: setting up a proportion based on the given ratio.
 Option A is correct as it directly multiplies the ratio factor.
-Distractors might incorrectly apply the ratio or miscalculate the multiplication.
+The other choices might incorrectly apply the ratio or miscalculate the multiplication.

 Question 41